j-pastor/wdc/README.md

 # wdc
 Wikidata categories
 ===================

+Requeriments: PHP 6 client or abouve must be installed in the system.

 Simply download the .zip file and unzip it.

 To generate RDF statements for a Wikidata category item simply type in the command line